gabrielpadilh4/gabrielpadilh4.github.io/_posts/2024-01-01-certificate-expired-ssl-java-handshake.markdown

 )
 {% endhighlight %}

 Let's understand the anatomy of this exception.
-You may ask yourself, where the date `Sun Apr 12 20:59:5Sun Apr 12 20:59:59 BRT 20159 BRT 2015` is coming from.
+You may ask yourself, where the date `Sun Apr 12 20:59:59 BRT 2015` is coming from.
 In your application, set the property `-Djavax.net.debug=ssl:handshake:verbose` otherwise use the [ssl-handshake-debugger][ssl-handshake-debugger] application with the following:

 {% highlight shell %}
 $ ssl-handshake-debugger -u https://expired.badssl.com/